Maneren/file-share-rs/README.md

 ## Installation

-Download the binary from Github Releases and put it in `$PATH`.
+Download the binary from GitHub Releases and put it in `$PATH`.

 ## Compilation